evooq/frontend-hospital/hospital.md

   - Paracetamol kills subject if mixed with aspirin.

 While applying the rules, please keep in mind that:
-  - During one simulation a patient can change his state only once (only one rule can be applied).
+  - **During one simulation a patient can change his state only once (only one rule can be applied).**
-  - Rules causing Death take precedence over others.
+  - **Rules causing Death take precedence over others.**

 ## Part 1.
 Creating the library *(hospital-lib)*

 The goal is here to create a library implementing the specifications mentioned above.
 We provide you with a basic test file (*quarantine.spec.ts*) for the main test cases.
 Feel free to enrich it and create other tests for your internal code.

-**Important.** Make sure that your solution is easily scalable in term of new patient states and new drugs.
+**Reminder.** Make sure that your solution is easily scalable in term of new patient states and new drugs, and extensible to new type of rules.
 Also, make sure that your code is well tested.

 ### Implementation